huijing/slides/98-front-zurich-2022/README.md

 You could share your love of your favourite band, or talk about your life like a diary, or post pictures of cats, all from behind your keyboard.
 Lots of other people, whom you might never meet in person, could consume all that content, also from behind their keyboards.
 And you know what else people realised they could do?
 They could create websites to sell shit and make a buck.

 The dotcom bubble did burst eventually but it did not erase the fact that the web is a place where you can run an economically viable business.
-If we boil it down, the web is a data transmission technology, which we leverage for many different purposes.
+If we boil it down, the web is a data transmission technology, a tool that we leverage for many different purposes.

 I've heard opinions that express some level of dismay of how complicated the web has become.
 And I won't deny that the web can be complicated, but it has retained much of its original simplicity as well.
 I don't think it's hyperbole to say that if you knew how to create and publish a website back in 1994, you could still create and publish that same website today.